-We note also new developments in the tactics adopted by the Sectaries In 1828, while in Malta, Bianco had written a textbook, in their tumults.
-"La Guerra per bande" (Guerilla warfare).
-Mazzini welcomed the idea, and on the 31st of July, 1833, instructed the "Young Italians" of the Papal States, who were to effect a diversion to assist the Savoy raid of 1834, to form bands from 30 to 300 strong wherewith to attack the reactionaries.4 revolutionaries began to organise guerrilla risings on the Calabrian and Spanish models, instead of the usual barricade operations in towns.
-In 1840, we are told by Montanelli,5 a "Legione Italiana" (Italian Legion) was formed by the Parmesan Carbonaro and "Young Italian" Nicholas Fabrizi, who had made his headquarters in Malta.
+We note also new developments in the tactics adopted by the Sectaries in their tumults.
+In 1828, while in Malta, Bianco had written a textbook, "La Guerra per bande" (Guerilla warfare).
+Mazzini welcomed the idea, and on the 31st of July, 1833, instructed the "Young Italians" of the Papal States, who were to effect a diversion to assist the Savoy raid of 1834, to form bands from 30 to 300 strong wherewith to attack the reactionaries.
+In 1837 the revolutionaries began to organise guerrilla risings on the Calabrian and Spanish models, instead of the usual barricade operations in towns.
+In 1840, we are told by Montanelli, a "Legione Italiana" (Italian Legion) was formed by the Parmesan Carbonaro and "Young Italian" Nicholas Fabrizi, who had made his headquarters in Malta.

 But in these developments the Carboneria took little part, though individual Carbonari remained prominent.
 We hear of a joint committee of Carbonari and "Young Italians" at Bologna, and the Marches still remained a stronghold of Good Cousins.
 But in the many risings and tumults between 1837 and 1848 there is hardly any trace of Carbonarian action.
 I shall not therefore describe them, especially as they were chiefly the work of "Young Italy", whose history is not within my purview.
 The last references we have to the Society only show that it had reached the last stages of dissolution.
-On the 26th of July, 1845, the spy Rogier 6 attended a scientific congress in Naples and gave to many of those he met the Carbonaro grip.
+On the 26th of July, 1845, the spy Rogier attended a scientific congress in Naples and gave to many of those he met the Carbonaro grip.
 Some replied, but the majority who did told him to be careful as the police were very strict.
 He reported that there were a few "Young Italians" and many more Carbonari in Naples, but hardly any in Sicily.
 Other tests he made at another meeting near Naples and among the troops, which were said to be still full of Sectaries, gave only negative results.
-I have found only two other mentions of a Carbonaro organisation in Italy after 1845.
-One is a mysterious account 1 by one who purported to have been a French soldier in Rome in 1849, a member of the army that put down Mazzini's republic and restored the Pope.
-He was initiated and attended Carbonaro meetings at which sacrilegious acts were performed.
-The account sounds like a tale of terror, and one cannot tell what truth, if any, there is in it.
-It gives excerpts from what purports to be a Book of Statutes, which deals almost entirely with penalties on delinquent Good Cousins.
-The only other traces of Carbonarism after this time are found in Rome in 1867.
-Saffi, who had been a triumvir during Mazzini's republic in 1849, talked of a national committee, a committee of action and of Good Cousins generally; but there were no Vendite in the Marches, Umbria and Rome, in the Romagne, Piedmont, Venetia or Lombardy.2 Only isolated relics remained of the once powerful Society.
+I have found only two other mentions of a Carbonaro

 Gualterio, vol. i., p.
 305. Bianchi, vol. iii., p.
 196.

 Bianchi, vol. iii., p.
-195.

-Vannucci, p.
+195. Yannucci, p.
 211.

 Luzio, Mazzini pp. 462-463.

-Cantù, Cronistoria, vol. ii., p.
-638.

-Luzio, Massoneria, pp. 315-317, 322.
+5 Cantù, Cronistoria, vol. ii., p.
+638. 6 Luzio, Massoneria, pp. 315-317, 322.